ARM-software/psa-api/doc/crypto/api/keys/management.rst

     .. retval:: PSA_ERROR_BAD_STATE
         The library requires initializing by a call to `psa_crypto_init()`.

     Copy key material from one location to another.
-Its location is taken from ``attributes``, its policy is determined by both ``attributes`` and the source key policy, and its type and size are taken from the source key.
+Its location is taken from ``attributes``, its policy is the intersection of the policy in ``attributes`` and the source key policy, and its type and size are taken from the source key.

     This function is primarily useful to copy a key from one location to another, as it populates a key using the material from another key which can have a different lifetime.